Renewable Energy

 Case Study

-The city faced imminent cuts to essential fire and police services, but voters had not approved an operating levy in over thirty years.
+Dispel imminent cuts to essential fire and police services by gaining voter approval on an operating levy for the first time in over thirty years.

-After Gresham voters rejected a five-year public safety levy in May 2023 to help prevent steep cuts to emergency services, leaders in Oregon’s fourth-largest city hired DHM to find out why.
-DHM reviewed past election results, interviewed civic leaders, and conducted focus groups.
-The post-election analysis suggested voters had concerns about the levy’s scope and cost.
-To test these findings, DHM conducted a random sample, statistically valid survey of 400 Gresham voters.
-The February 2024 survey measured support for a proposed levy at a lower rate, identified the most valued service priorities, and ascertained the strongest supporting arguments.
+Why did Gresham voters reject a five-year public safety levy in May 2023 that would have prevented steep cuts to emergency services?
+The leaders in Oregon’s fourth-largest city hired DHM to get to the root of the cause.
+Taking a multi-layered approach, we reviewed past election results, interviewed civic leaders, and conducted focus groups.
+Analyzing the findings, we discovered that voters had concerns about the levy’s scope and cost.
+To test these findings, DHM randomly surveyed 400 Gresham voters in February 2024, which revealed support for a proposed levy at a lower rate, identified the most valued service priorities, and ascertained the strongest supporting arguments.

-The city used the survey findings to refine the scope and rate of a new levy proposal.
-In May 2024 voters approved the levy, which will raise an estimated $65 million over five years to support funding for key personnel, emergency response, enhanced patrols, and community safety programs.
+With a deeper understanding of voter desires, Gresham leveraged our findings to refine the scope and rate of a new levy proposal, which voters approved in May 2024.
+The new levy will raise an estimated $65 million over five years, funding support for key personnel, emergency response services, enhanced patrols, and community safety programs.